birobirobiro/awesome-shadcn-ui/README.md

 - [QuackDB](https://github.com/mattf96s/QuackDB) - Open-source in-browser DuckDB SQL editor
 - [shadcn-pricing-page-generator](https://shipixen.com/shadcn-pricing-page) - The easiest way to get a React pricing page with shadcn/ui, Radix UI and/or Tailwind CSS.
 - [v0](https://v0.dev/) - Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
 It produces React and HTML code, integration is also possible via v0 CLI command.

-### Extensions
-- [chat-with-youtube](https://chat-with-youtube.vercel.app/) - A chrome extension is designed to give you the ability to efficiently summarize videos, easily search for specific parts, and enjoy additional useful features.

 ## Platforms
 - [bolhadev](https://bolhadev.chat/) - The quickest path to learn English is speaking it regularly.
 Just find someone to chat with.